 The Pulmonary Hypertension Association of Canada (PHA Canada) and Scleroderma Canada (SC), along with Fondation hypertension artérielle pulmonaire Québec (Fondation HTAPQ) and Sclérodermie Québec (SQ), have joined forces to help improve the lives of all Canadians affected by pulmonary arterial hypertension (PAH), including those with systemic scleroderma-associated PAH (SSc-PAH).

-PHA Canada and SC believe that all PAH patients, including those with SSc-PAH, in Canada—no matter their financial situation, province of residence, or private insurance coverage—should have access to optimal treatment.
+We believe that all PAH patients, including those with SSc-PAH, in Canada—no matter their financial situation, province of residence, or private insurance coverage—should have access to optimal treatment.
 Because PAH is a highly individualized disease, specialized PAH physicians require the flexibility to prescribe any Health Canada-approved treatment they believe will result in the best possible short and long-term outcomes for their patients.
-PHA Canada and SC are concerned about disparities occurring in the quality of care PAH patients have access to in Canada depending on their access to private insurance and/or based on their province of residence.
-One of the most significant current examples of this disparity is the issue of access to Opsumit.

-We need your support—now, more than ever—as we continue our fight for publicly funded access to all Health Canada-approved treatments.
-We welcome support from anyone affected by PAH, including those with SSc-PAH, such as patients, caregivers, and supporters of our cause.
-It only takes a few minutes—click on the easy-to-use email tool and click on the Twitter and Facebook sharing tools at the bottom of this page and visit the Meet Your Provincial Representative tab to learn more about educating your local provincial representative about the importance of access to PAH treatments.
+We need your support—now more than ever—as we continue our fight for publicly funded access to all approved PAH treatments.
+We welcome anyone affected by PAH, including those with SSc-PAH, such as patients, caregivers, and supporters of our cause, to join our efforts.
+It only takes a few minutes—utilize our easy-to-use email tool and click on the Twitter and Facebook sharing tools at the bottom of this page.
+You can also visit the Meet Your Provincial Representative tab to learn more about educating your local provincial representative about the importance of access to PAH treatments.